WayScience/nuclear_speckle_image_analysis/README.md

 There are 2 cell lines in this project, `786O` which is treated with siRNA and `293T` which is not treated.
 Four slides/plates of data have been collected, with 8 wells each.
 Of the plates, there are two layouts with two replicates each.

+This dataset will be used for generating two different machine learning models to predict each nuclear speckle protein morphology:

+1. Traditional regression machine learning model
+2. Deep learning model

 ## Environments